jfiacco/NeuralPathwaysEditor/README.md

 This section of the user guide describes the process of conducting a qualitative analysis on the pathways using the Pathways Analysis Tool.
 This analysis involves interacting with the correlation bar graphs to explore the data instances most associated with specific pathways and to understand the connection between these pathways and attributes.

 **Step 1 - Interacting with the Correlation Bar Graphs:**
-1. _Locate the Correlation Bar Graphs_: Ensure you are in the \textsc{Pathways} tab where the correlation bar graphs are displayed following your analysis.
+1. _Locate the Correlation Bar Graphs_: Ensure you are in the _Pathways_ tab where the correlation bar graphs are displayed following your analysis.
 2. _Select a Pathway for Analysis_: Click on one of the bars in the correlation bar graphs.
 The bar you select represents a specific pathway and its correlation with an attribute.

 Upon clicking, the selected bar will be highlighted, indicating it is the focus of your qualitative analysis.